 - Where to aim?

-Fortunately, these variations are covered by the 1:20 tolerance of the Jacobson Flare's unique longitudinal flare point principle.
+Fortunately, these variations are covered by the 1:20 tolerance of the unique longitudinal flare point principle of the Jacobson Flare.
+This point is explained, below, in 3.
+When to flare?

-- At 300ft / 90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft / 90m and the flare cut-off point would lie 100ft / 30m back from there, at 200ft / 60m.
-See the 60m spacing illustration in Fig 2, below:
+- At 300ft/90m spacing, aim point 1 would fall exactly on the axis across the first pair of edge lights, at 300ft/90m.
+However, the flare cut-off point would lie 100ft/30m back from there, at 200ft/60m, unserved by any usable or consistent visual cue at night, except the aircraft landing lights.
+See the 90m spacing illustration in Fig 2, below:

-However, having different aim- and flare-point indicator cues at night, for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere - and the info may not be accurate, anyway.
-You’d be amazed at the quality of these specs, sometimes.
+Having different aim- and flare-point indicator cues at night, for the same actual aim and flare point locations is less than ideal; and you may or may not have the luxury of being able to check the light spacing before you land somewhere.
+In any case, the quality of this data may not be all that accurate.

 So, to keep things simple, consistent and conservative, let’s establish a single, consistent assumption for all aerodromes that you are likely to use at night:

-Given that the test pilot-certified landing distance is factored (increased) by 67% for all other pilots, this is not a practical issue, as long as the approach is flown accurately, within +5/-0kts.
+Given that the certified landing distance is factored (increased) by 67%, this is not a practical issue, as long as the approach is flown accurately, within +5/-0kts.
 See the 90m spacing illustration in Fig 3, below:

 - How to aim?